Safety and Health Initiatives

 Strengthening of Disaster Prevention and Readiness Measures

-Additionally, as internal standards for managing safety at production facilities, Unitika has enacted a set of “pre-evaluation policies” on safety sanitation and environmental effects at new facilities.
+Additionally, as internal standards for managing safety at production facilities, Unitika has established a set of “pre-evaluation policies” on safety sanitation and environmental effects at new facilities.
 As a disaster readiness measure when creating or renovating facilities, a total of two rigorous inspections (during design and upon completion) are carried out in compliance with these standards.

 Disaster Readiness Training